Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

 \begin{theorem} There are no nice $n$-tuples in $G(m, 1, n)$ for $n \geq 5$. \end{theorem}

-\begin{proof} In $G(m, 1, n)$ any nice $n$-tuple consists of $n-1$ reflections of Type 1 and one reflection of Type 2, say $r_n$.
-Suppose we had $r_1r_2\cdots r_n = A$ with $[r_1, \dots, r_n]$ a nice tuple.
-Then by the claim(s) above, the graph associated to the transpositions $\{\vphi(r_i) \}$, with $\vphi(r_n) = e$ must be a tree since the graph is connected by transitivity and therefore $\vphi(A)$ is an $n$-cycle.
-Thus the characteristic polynomial for some $m$-th root of unity $\zeta$ and therefore has $n$ distinct roots so no $A$ has no eigenvalues of multiplicity $n-2$ for $n > 3$. \end{proof} For $G(m, m, n)$ we need the additional observations provided below.
+\begin{proof} In $G(m, 1, n)$ any nice $n$-tuple consists of $n-1$ reflections of type~\ref{type1} and one reflection of type~\ref{type2}, say $r_n$.
+Suppose we have $r_1r_2\cdots r_n = A$ with $[r_1, \dots, r_n]$ a nice tuple.
+Then by the claim(s) above, the graph associated to the transpositions $\{\vphi(r_i) \}$, with $\vphi(r_n) = e$, must be a tree since the graph is connected by transitivity and therefore $\vphi(A)$ is an $n$-cycle.
+Thus the characteristic polynomial satisfies

+for some $\supth{m}$ root of unity $\zeta$ and therefore has $n$ distinct roots, so no $A$ has no eigenvalues of multiplicity $n-2$ for $n > 3$. \end{proof}